dominickpastore/ruddr/docs/notifiers.rst

 Type: ``systemd``

-A systemd notifier is *very* similar to a timed notifier, with just one additional feature: It ties in to systemd-networkd via DBus to detect when interfaces go up or down immediately.
+A systemd notifier is *very* similar to an iface notifier, with just one additional feature: It ties in to systemd-networkd via DBus to detect when interfaces go up or down immediately.
 On systems where systemd-networkd manages the network config, this should help minimize the delay between an IP address